microsoft/microsoft-ui-xaml/docs/roadmap.md

 ## WinUI Release Roadmap for 2021
 The image below lists out what the WinUI team plans to ship in 2021.

-For WinUI 3, you can plan to see new preview releases of Project Reunion roughly once a month, with three stable releases this year.
+For WinUI 3, you can plan to see new preview releases of Windows App SDK roughly once a month, with three stable releases this year.
 For more details on when specific features will become available, see the [Feature Roadmap](##WinUI-30-Feature-Roadmap) below.

 For WinUI 2, you can plan to see frequent pre-releases (see our [Releases](https://github.com/microsoft/microsoft-ui-xaml/releases) page for more info), along with three stable releases this year.